Scheduled MonumentsEnglandBowl barrow: one of three round barrows west of The Belt

 What is Bowl barrow: one of three round barrows west of The Belt?

-Bowl barrow is a Bronze Age funerary monument located west of The Belt in Wiltshire, England.
+Bowl barrow is a round barrow or burial mound located west of The Belt in Wiltshire, England, and represents a funerary monument of Neolithic or Bronze Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009637.

 Who is responsible for protecting Bowl barrow: one of three round barrows west of The Belt?